piepieninja/PiePieNinja.zshrc/README.md

-# Custom Zshell for Mac OSX 10.10.*
+# Custom GUI and Zshell for Mac OSX 10.10.*

 #### Tutorials and Posts: